StackStorm/st2docs/docs/source/install/rhel6.rst

 Supported platforms
 -------------------

-We support RedHat 6 / CentOS 6 and test every release on `Red Hat Enterprise Linux (RHEL) 6 (HVM) Amazon AWS AMI <https://aws.amazon.com/marketplace/pp/B00NQAYLWO/ref=srh_res_product_title?ie=UTF8&sr=0-2&qid=1457245309099>`_ and `puppetlabs/centos-6.6-64-nocm Vagrant box <https://atlas.hashicorp.com/puppetlabs/boxes/centos-6.6-64-nocm>`_.
-Other RPM based distributions and versions will likely work with some tweaks, you are welcome to try and report successes to the `community <stackstorm-community.slack.com>`_.
+We support RedHat 6 / CentOS 6 and test on `Red Hat Enterprise Linux (RHEL) 6 (HVM) Amazon AWS AMI <https://aws.amazon.com/marketplace/pp/B00CFQWLS6/ref=srh_res_product_title?ie=UTF8&sr=0-8&qid=1457037733401>`_ and `puppetlabs/centos-6.6-64-nocm Vagrant box <https://atlas.hashicorp.com/puppetlabs/boxes/centos-6.6-64-nocm>`_.
+Other RPM based distributions and versions will likely work with some tweaks, you are welcome to try and report successes to the `community <https://stackstorm.com/community-signup>`_.

 Sizing the server